AP 10th Class Maths Model Paper Set 4 with Solutions

 AP SSC Maths Model Paper Set 4 with Solutions

-1. In the duration of 3 hours 15 minutes, 15 minutes of time is allotted to read the question paper.
+1. In the duration of 3 hrs.
+15 minutes, 15 minutes of time is allotted to read the question paper.

 2. All answers shall be written in the answer booklet only.

-3. Question paper consists of 4 Sections and 33 questions.
+3. Question paper consists of 4 Sections and 33 Questions.

 4. Internal choice is available in section – IV only.